seanreed1111/sql-recipes/recipes.md

 You want to compute team standings FROM their win-loss records, including the games- behind (GB) values.

 Solution
-DeterMINe which team is in first place, and then join that result to the original rows.
+determine which team is in first place, and then join that result to the original rows.

 Discussion
 Standings for sports teams that compete against each other typically are ranked ac- cording to who has the best win-loss record, and the teams not in first place are assigned a “games-behind” value indicating how many games out of first place they are.
 This section shows how to calculate those values.
 The first example uses a table containing a single set of team records to illustrate the logic of the calculations.
 The second example uses a table containing several sets of records (that is, the records for all teams in both divisions of a league, for both halves of the season).
 In this case, it’s necessary to use a join to perform the calculations independently for each group of teams.